 This brash, adrenaline pumping side of Tokyo is a given, but now's the time to dig deeper and find a more relaxed side, where traditional and culture come to the fore in quiet temples and neat gardens laced with perfectly trimmed Bonsai trees.

 Tokyo emerges as not one city, more a sprawling network of settlements each with their own character.
 Technically, its classed a metropolitan prefecture, and in its west, there are 26 cities alone.
 Chōfu, one of said cities, is far quieter than the buzzing centre.

-Which rugby games will Chōfu host?
+Which rugby games did Chōfu host?
 Tokyo Stadium in Chōfu is hosting the third-place play off, two quarter finals and opening round matches.

-One key venue that may be unfamiliar to most fans is the Oita Stadium, designed by uber Japanese architect Kisho Kurokawa).
+One key venue that may have been unfamiliar to fans was the Oita Stadium, designed by uber Japanese architect Kisho Kurokawa.
 It resides in the city of Oita, in the eponymous prefecture, also on the southern island of Kyushu.
 The city only came into being very recently, in 2005, when the towns of Notsuharu and Saganoseki merged.